wickathou/diploi.com/src/content/blog/hosting_nextjs_apps/hosting_nextjs_apps.md

 1. In the Dashboard, click **Create Project +**
 2. Under **Pick Components**, choose **Next.js**

-   You can add other frameworks from this page, if you want to create a monorepo application, eg. Next.js + Bun for backend.
+   You can add other frameworks from this page if you want to create a monorepo application, eg, Next.js + Bun for backend.
 3. In **Pick Add-ons**, select any databases or extra tools you need.
 4. Choose **Create Repository** so Diploi generates a new GitHub repo for your project.
 5. Click **Launch Stack**